-Short sleep duration and elevated sleepiness were associated with worse (higher) completion times on the obstacle course.
+Even though our analysis did not identify any performance reduction in marksmanship, short sleep duration and elevated sleepiness were associated with worse (higher) completion times on the obstacle course.
 Elevated sleepiness was also associated with lower cognitive throughput, i.e., the number of correct responses per minute, as measured by the ANAM Switching Task.
 Increased sleep duration was associated with increased throughput; however, the trend was not statistically significant.
-These results clearly show that detrimental effect of sleep deprivation on aspects of combat effectiveness.
-It should be noted that our analysis did not identify any sleeprelated performance reduction in marksmanship.
+These results clearly show that detrimental effect of sleep deprivation on aspects of combat efficiency.

-It is also notable that our sample of Marines was significantly sleep-deprived, even though the study was not conducted during operational conditions.
-Specifically, the average daily sleep duration was $5.42 \pm 0.833$ hours with approximately 74% of the participants sleeping on average less than 6 hours daily.
-Our results should be contrasted to the physiologically acceptable amount of 7 or more hours per night on a regular basis to promote optimal health (Watson et al., 2015).
+It is also notable that our sample of Marines was significantly sleep deprived, even though the study was not conducted during operational conditions.
+Specifically, the average daily sleep duration was 5.42 ± 0.833 hours with approximately 74% of the participants sleeping on average less than 6 hours daily.
+Our results should be contrasted to physiologically acceptable amount of 7 or more hours per night on a regular basis to promote optimal health (Watson et al., 2015).
 The severity of sleep deprivation by this sample becomes even more pronounced if we consider the age of our sample (median age 22 years).
 For this age group, sleeping 8.5 to 9.25 hours per night is recommended(Watson et al., 2015).
 Consequently, most of the individuals in the study were operating in a significant sleep debt.

 Since their first day in USMC Boot Camp, these young Marines have been required to work at varying times of the day and night.
 As such, they have been classified as shift workers.
-There is a growing concern about circadian scarring and the concomitant inability to maintain healthy sleep habits in shift workers (Monk, 2013).
+There is a growing concern about circadian scarring and the concomitant inability to maintain healthy sleep habits in shift workers (Monk, Buysse, Billy, Fletcher, & Kennedy, 2013).
 In addition to showing decrements in combat effectiveness that are associated with their sleep patterns, the current study may provide an early indication of circadian scarring in these young Marines.